Historic British hangings? There’s an app for that

 After being hanged, the body of one of the sailors convicted of murder was put on display in a gibbet on an island at the mouth of the river Avon, which flows through Bristol.

-The body of the murderous husband “was tarred, placed in the iron cage and hung on a 30-ft (9-metre) pole on a hill overlooking his childhood haunts, his parent’s cottage... and the actual crime scene”, the university said.
+The body of the murderous husband “was tarred, placed in the iron cage and hung on a 9-metre pole on a hill overlooking his childhood haunts, his parent’s cottage ... and the actual crime scene”, the university said.

 Britain abolished the death penalty in 1965. — Reuters